univention/office365/doc/README-code.md

 ### office365/attributes/static/.*

 Configure synchronization of user attributes to the Azure Active Directory (AAD).
-Variables in the format office365/attributes/static/ATTRIBUTE-IN-LDAP=VALUE VALUE will be written to the corresponding attribute in AAD when a user is enabled for Microsoft 365.
+Variables in the format `office365/attributes/static/ATTRIBUTE-IN-LDAP=VALUE` VALUE will be written to the corresponding attribute in AAD when a user is enabled for Microsoft 365.
 Will have priority over attributes in `office365/attributes/sync`.
-The names of the attributes must be included in `office365/attributes/mapping/.*` as ATTRIBUTE-IN-LDAP.
+The names of the attributes must be included in `office365/attributes/mapping/.*` as `ATTRIBUTE-IN-LDAP`.

 _Type:_ str

 ### office365/attributes/anonymize

 LDAP attributes that should be synchronized in anonymized form to the Azure Active Directory.
-The names of the attributes must be included in `office365/attributes/mapping/.*` as ATTRIBUTE-IN-LDAP.
+The names of the attributes must be included in `office365/attributes/mapping/.*` as `ATTRIBUTE-IN-LDAP`.
 Will be given precedence over attributes in `office365/attributes/static` and `office365/attributes/sync`.

 _Type:_ str comma separated list